matt608/bytemaster.github.io/_posts/2015-02-24-BitShares-now-has-professional-PR-initiative.md

 6. The Core Developers (including any member thereof individually) should not answer any question regarding Bitshares’ development or prospect or heed any request to predict anything about Bitshares or give forward-looking comments unless the relevant questions or requests are directed by the Spokesman to the Core Developers and the answers of the Core Developers are approved by and communicated through the Spokesman.

 7. Always keep in mind that anything a Core Developer may say, no matter in the capacity of a Core Developer or a community member, will have potential impact on the market.
-It’s hard, if not impossible, to cure the damage that could caused.
+It’s hard, if not impossible, to cure the damage that could be caused.

 ## Conclusion